 LEF believes that the study of declining or challenged areas can lead to policies and programs for revitalization; subsequently it is interested in funding activities and research that:

 We welcome your interest in the work of the Land Economics Foundation.
-Our grants are supported by voluntary annual $50 contributions from members – we encourage all LAI members to donate.
-Grants, bequests, and sponsorships from other sources are also sought to support this important work.
-All donations are U.S. tax deductible.
+Our grants are supported by a voluntary annual $50 contribution from members – we encourage all LAI members to donate.
+Grants, bequests, and sponsorships from individuals, foundations and firms are also sought to support this important work.
+All U.S.A. donations are tax deductible.